logo

 People make conservation possible

 The following stories provide a snapshot into the lives of families who have protected their land throughout the Bitterroot Valley.
-The stories are inspired by the diversity of lands, family motivations, and love of our rural way of life; there are many more stories like these, with over 40 land conservation agreements now completed.
+The stories are inspired by the diversity of lands, family motivations, and love of our rural way of life; there are many more stories like these.

 A Different Look at the Land